Champagne Rag Pam Wedgwood Grade 2 ABRSM 2025 - 2026

 Phrasing – this piece has phrases of consistent length, all being four bars long.
 Each section contains two phrases and these present in a set of two with the second phrase ‘answering’ the first phrase.
 All phrases in this rag commence on the first beat of the bar.

 Tempo, time signature and rhythmic patterns – the suggested tempo of 120 crotchet beats per minute is an appropriate tempo for the character of the music.
 The composer has written – ragtime (bubbly!) at the start.
 If played too fast the ragtime character will not be portrayed and the syncopations will not be as effective.
 Even so, too slow a tempo will not convey the rag characteristics.
+There is a danger that the player will play this piece too quickly, especially as they become familiar with it.
 This piece is written in simple quadruple time allowing for long phrases containing repetition and sequential patterns.
 As already stated, this piece does not contain much syncopation, so the player must highlight what is written in the music.
 The rhythmic pattern in bars 4 and 20 should be initially learnt away for the piano so that the last quaver is played at the end of beat 2 and not on beat 3, as could easily happen.
 The player and the teacher could clap a duet using the rhythmic patterns from the middle section as in bars 9 and 15.

-Touch/articulation – the L.H. quavers and crotchets need to be played with a detached touch, ensuring that the crotchets are held longer. than the quaver notes.
-As a contrast the notes in the middles section could be played a little more detached even though this section requires quieter dynamics.
+Touch/articulation – the L.H. quavers and crotchets need to be played with a detached touch, ensuring that the crotchets are held longer than the quaver notes.
+As a contrast, the notes in the middles section could be played a little more detached even though this section requires quieter dynamics.
 However, the longer notes in the L.H. such as bars 3, 5 – 7, 19 and 21 – 23 will require a legato touch with a degree of resonance.
 It is interesting to not though that the composer has used staccato dots in the L.H. in the middle section but not in the outer sections.
 The R.H. could be played entirely detached however some players may find that a little complex.
 Another approach could be to play the R.H. with an energetic legato touch but lift at the end of bars 1, 2 and 3 so the sequential patterns are highlighted.
 As a contrast, the following phrase could be played legato apart from the accented notes in the phrase’s final bar.
 Any accented notes played in this piece must be considered in relation to the dynamics of the phrase.
+The L.H. minims must be played with resonance.

 Balance between the hands – although the R.H. has the balance in this piece the L.H. has an extremely important role to play in this piece.
 The L.H. supports the R.H.’s dynamics as well as providing the beat for the music.
 In bars 4 and 20 the hands should be equal in balance during the chromatic passage.
 During the middle section the balance should be to the R.H. but less so than it is in the outer sections.
 The hands are more closely aligned in this section.

 Dynamics – a wide range of dynamics can be used when playing this from ppp to fortissimo.
 The composer has provided many excellent dynamic suggestions for this piece.
-The largest range of dynamics should be reserved for the final phrase and the quietest dynamics should occur in the fourth phrase.
-It is interesting to note that there is a crescendo sign on abr 4 but not in bar 20.
+The largest range of dynamics should be reserved for the final phrase.
+It is interesting to note that there is a crescendo sign present in bar 4 but not in bar 20.
+The L.H. dictates the dynamics, especially in the middle section.

 Agogic effects – this should not be a major aspect of the playing of this piece however a slight easing of the tempo in bar 16 before the return of the original music is appropriate.
 The composer has marked a poco rit in the final bar however this, as the composer suggests, should be limited.